 Digital Opportunity Traineeships

-Funded by the European Commission, the Digital Opportunity Traineeships is an initiative that acts as a bridge between students and digital talents on one side, and companies and prospective employers on the other.
-The EU initiative provides an opportunity for students to get first-hand, direct experience in technological fields such as cybersecurity, machine learning, big data and others.
+Funded by the European Commission, the Digital Opportunity Traineeships is a training initiative that acts as a bridge between students and digital talents on one side, and companies and prospective employers on the other.
+The ultimate aim of the initiative is to connect companies with digitally competent candidates, and this translates to virtually any sector in the EU.
+Direct technology experience is now needed for tech fields like cybersecurity, machine learning, big data and others.
+These emerging technologies are increasingly integrated in different sectors: from manufacturing and farming, to health and financial services.
 Participants can also opt to enrol in placements with a focus on web design and development or software to enhance their digital skills in a business context.

 The Digital Opportunity Traineeships was launched in 2018 under the umbrella of Erasmus+ and received funding from the European Union Horizon 2020 programme.
 The initiative aims to tackle the high levels of youth unemployment by bridging the skills gap between the workforce and recruiters, and connecting students to prospective employers abroad.
 At the same time, the initiative also supports business and SMEs, who often experience time and resource constraints and struggle to find digitally competent employees.
 The goal of the Digital Opportunity Traineeships is to inspire students and graduate from all disciplines, not just the ones with a technology focus, to embark on traineeships in order to strengthen their digital competences, increase their employability prospects and provide them with an opportunity to gain valuable experience abroad.
 The traineeships can also be combined with a study period abroad and can last anytime from 2 to 12 months.
 For more intensive subjects such as architecture or medicine, traineeships may be extended to 24 months.